 A painfully slow internet connection is really frustrating, especially when it's constantly interrupting whatever you're trying to do.

-The source can be difficult to diagnose and while a bad connection is often the culprit, it could also be down to your router.
+The source of the problem can be difficult to diagnose, and while a bad connection is often the culprit, it could also be down to your router.

-A recent viral online tip suggested placing tin foil behind or around your router to better amplify its signal and improve your broadband connection.
-Although it's a tempting and low-cost solution, this could actually make the issue worse as it can block the signal from your router.
+A viral online tip from 2025 suggested placing tin foil behind or around your router to better amplify its signal and improve your broadband connection.
+Although it's a tempting and low-cost solution, this could actually make the issue worse as it can partly block the signal from your router.

 Ignore tips on social media and instead follow our expert advice to get your broadband signal back up to full strength.